PManlio/FirstGameUnity/README.md

 As I said, it's aaaaaall very crappy, but it was a first attempt on both animation and game programming/design.
 Soo, yeah, please be gentle

 Aaaaah!
 Last thing.
-I uploaded AAAL the folders because I was lazy and thought "well, who cares, this repo won't be public" ahah lol.
+I uploaded AAALL the folders because I was lazy and thought "well, who cares, this repo won't be public" ahah lol.